The making of Fuzzy Brain sculpture

 Five years on the results of the study have been published in The Lancet

-In 2020, following my participation in the CRASH-3 study, I was commissioned by the LSHTM to produce a sculpture that conveyed my experience of receiving a brain injury.
-I have completed the sculpture in clay, and it is now in the kiln.
-Once fired, I will add elements to it, and the sculpture will be finished and ready for installation after 1 April 2021.
+In 2020, following my participation in the CRASH-3 study, I was commissioned by the LSHTM to produce a sculpture that conveyed my experience recovering from a brain injury.
+I have completed the sculpture in black clay.
+There is a small glazed area, and dyed wool to represent the 'fuzzy' thinking I experienced after the accident.

 As part of my recovery, I produced a pop up art piece on the site where the accident occurred.
 The popup was a Thank You to the passersby who came to my aid, comforted me, and phoned for an ambulance.